Scheme coverage

 Metal trades other (not machinery maintenance) 1 Mar 1978 59

-Joiners and cabinetmakers Installation onsite.
-Work in the joinery shop, manufacture of kitchens, furniture and fittings 20
+Joiners and cabinetmakers Installation on-site Work in the joinery shop, manufacture of kitchens, furniture and fittings 20

-Landscape gardeners Commercial, industrial and civil.
-Construction, creation, installation, maintenance or repair of landscapes, including water features, rockeries, land contouring, pergolas, gazebos, deckings, pathways and walkways, paving, retaining walls, garden or landscape lighting systems, laying of turf, planting of live plants (including but not limited to trees, shrubs, bushes, hedges, flowering plants or grasses) and the levelling and earth building of gardens.
-Mowing of turf or lawns, the weeding, watering or maintenance of turf, lawns or garden beds, the watering or pruning of trees, shrubs, bushes, hedge or flowering plants or otherwise maintaining live plants; or
+Landscape gardeners Commercial, industrial, multi-unit and civil.
+Construction, creation, installation, maintenance or repair of landscapes, including water features, rockeries, land contouring, pergolas, gazebos, decking, pathways and walkways, paving, retaining walls, garden or landscape lighting systems, laying of turf, planting of live plants (including but not limited to trees, shrubs, bushes, hedges, flowering plants or grasses) and the levelling and earth building of gardens Mowing of turf or lawns, the weeding, watering or maintenance of turf, lawns or garden beds, the watering or pruning of trees, shrubs, bushes, hedge or flowering plants or otherwise maintaining live plants; or the carrying out of domestic works 77

-Staircase builders Installation of staircases on site.
-Building staircases off site 20
+Staircase builders Installation of staircases on-site Building staircases off-site 20

-Scaffolding yardmen Work in yards at Scaffolding Suppliers.
-Work not related to a construction industry project 72
+Scaffolding yardmen Work in yards at Scaffolding Suppliers Work not related to a construction industry project 72

-Defining coverage for foreman and supervisors
+Defining coverage for forepersons and supervisors

-Work which is covered
+Work that is covered

-• May directly oversee and direct leading hands.
+• May directly oversee and direct leading hands

 • Would normally not spend more than 25% of a working day in the site office.

-Work which is not covered
+Work that is not covered

-• Is principally part of and concerned with the issues involving the overall site management team i.e. project manager, construction manager, engineering staff.
+• Is principally part of and concerned with the issues involving the overall site management team, i.e. project manager, construction manager, engineering staff

-• Is principally concerned with the management of the site and not day to day direction of workers.
+• Is principally concerned with the management of the site and not day-to-day direction of Workers

-• Will have an individual contract of employment/on staff salary arrangement.
+• Will have an individual contract of employment/on staff salary arrangement

-• Principally oversees the work of subcontractors.
+• Principally oversees the work of subcontractors

 • Able to directly influence budgets

-• Monitors trends in attendance and day to day queries but is not responsible for individual cases.
+• Monitors trends in attendance and day to day queries but is not responsible for individual cases

-• Responsible for overseeing general administrative functions at the site.
+• Responsible for overseeing general administrative functions at the site

-• Usually works from a site office principally and is involved in various scheduling meetings and other meetings including meetings such as occupational health and safety, engineers meetings, site co-ordination etc.
+• Usually works from a site office and is involved in various scheduling meetings and other meetings including meetings such as occupational health and safety, engineers meetings, site co-ordination etc.

-A Worker has to be with the same employer for the entire service period for the Two Thirds Rule to apply.
+A Worker has to be with the same Employer for the entire service period for the Two-thirds Rule to apply.

-In the below example, an employee may work for the employer for the full WDW period (65 days), but perform a mix of covered (commercial – 43 days) and non-covered (domestic – 22 days) work.
+Workers whose service may be subject to the Two-thirds Rule include those whose work is covered on some sites but not on others.
+For example, Workers performing Landscape Gardening Services are covered for work on commercial sites but not for work on domestic housing sites.
+In the below example, an employee may work for the employer for the full return period (65 days), but perform a mix of covered (commercial = 44 days) and non-covered (domestic = 21 days) work.

 43 $7,396 65 $11,180

-Where the proportion of covered work to non-covered work is more than two thirds (in this case 72%), the days and wages must be rounded up to reflect the full employment period.
+Where the proportion of covered work to non-covered work is more than two-thirds (in this case 72%), the days and wages must be rounded up to reflect the full employment period.

 47 $8,930 65 $12,350